suobset/hackUmass-VIII-proj-DermSafe/README.md

 and we have used that basic detector as a canvas to create an all-in-one health application, complete with features such as:

-Google Maps Integration
+->Google Maps Integration

-References and Resources
+->References and Resources

-A complete UI/UX overhaul
+->A complete UI/UX overhaul

-Emergency Contacting features
+->Emergency Contacting features

 ## TODO:
 1) Integrate Maps

 2) Fix UI

 3) Contact Features

 4) Elaborate upon relevant documentation

 ## ReadMe from the original rep (that covered only the skin detector part):